ISISComputingGroup/ibex_developers_manual/The-IBEX-Script-Generator.md

 ## Checking the validity and generating python scripts

 Generator classes are used to check validity and generate scripts.
 They use the config's supplied `run` and `parameters_valid` methods to check validity and generate scripts.
+We do not want to block the execution of the UI thread, and as such, all parameter validity checking and script generation is done by running a Java CompletableFuture and then firing a property change and passing this up the chain to the UI.
+This allows updates to happen in the background without blocking the UI thread.